SCAPULA ANATOMY

 • Features: Larger and more extensive than the supraspinous fossa

-• Function: Gives origin to the Infraspinatus muscle
+• Function: Gives origin to your Infraspinatus muscle

 BORDERS OF THE SCAPULA